-In this blog post, I will show you how to configure NAT on Palo Alto Firewalls.
-One of the main functions of the NAT is to translate private IP addresses to globally-routable IP addresses, thereby conserving an organization’s routable IP addresses.
+In this blog post, let's look at how to configure NAT on Palo Alto Firewalls.
+One of the main functions of the NAT is to translate private IP addresses to globally routable IP addresses, thereby conserving an organization’s routable IP addresses.

 Palo Alto Configurations